y114514-zero/Simple-system-detection-and-alerting---Linux/README.md

 ——————————————————————————————————————————————————

 # ✨ Key Functionality
-- Real-time system monitoring: Continuously collect the usage rates of CPU, memory, and disk space.
+- Real-time system monitoring: Continuously collect the usage rates of CPU, memory, 和 disk space.
-- Threshold alerts: Thresholds for CPU, memory, and disk can be customized through configuration files, and notifications will be sent when the thresholds are exceeded.
+- Threshold alerts: Thresholds for CPU, memory, 和 disk can be customized through configuration files, 和 notifications will be sent when the thresholds are exceeded.
 - Multi-indicator collection: Monitor disk read/write rates (MB/s) and I/O counts, as well as network sending/receiving rates (Mb/s).
 - Log recording: Key indicators are automatically written to local log files and in the MySQL database for easy analysis.
 - Automatic configuration: Automatically create configuration file templates (.env and config.json) on the first run.
 Users only need to fill in the Webhook address to use it.